wrightaprilm/treesiftr/paper.md

 computers to perform local installs of software.
 For demonstrating phylogeny and evolutionary history in my genetics class, a web-based viewer and activity set is, therefore, preferable.
 The discussion of phylogeny is one hour and fifteen minute class period, with the hands-on activity taking about 30 minutes.

 The included worksheets and package are not intended to be a replacement for a lecture.
-They are, instead, intended to be a hands-on supplement for the lecturer to use in class.
+They are instead intended to be a hands-on supplement for the lecturer to use in class.
 By allowing the student to choose subsets of data, and have a tree of those data appear instantly, the relationship between the data and the estimated tree is enforced visually.
 Each worksheet does come with a glossary of terms that are required to describe phylogenetic trees, and it is the responsibility